5 Secrets for Cooking Vegetarian Food

 Combining protein and fiber at meals will help you feel fuller longer.
-This noodle salad, for example, gets protein from edamame and fiber from carrots, seaweed and peppers.
+This rice bowl, for example, gets protein from the chickpeas and fiber from the brown rice and root vegetables.

 When you slow-roast food, you remove the amount of water it contains, thereby intensifying the flavor and making the texture chewier.
 (Think about the difference between a fresh tomato and a sun-dried tomato.)
 Cooked meat is about 55-65 percent water; while that sounds like a lot, compare it to veggies, which are 80-95 percent water.
-Roasting tomatoes for the lasagna sauce makes the sauce taste more deep and savory.
+In this recipe, grapes and squash are roasted for a bright, flavorful and satisfying side.

 Chewy foods like seared firm tofu, grilled mushrooms and nuts feel more filling because they take more time and effort to eat than, say, a spoonful of broth.
 They also better mimic the way you chew meat-which makes them a more satisfying substitution.